 Instead of making you read along page about the method I use to find electrical shorts I thought it would be more convenient for you to just watch the four minute video.
 This outlines the method that I was taught in automotive electrical class.DIY Wiring Diagrams and Car Repair Information from Mitchell 1 Manuals.

-A real nice addition to the homemade circuit breaker set up is the fuse buddy.
-It can check circuit amperage draw by just plugging into the fuse panel.
+A nice addition to the homemade circuit breaker idea is to hook up with a fuse buddy.
+It checks circuit amperage draw by plugging into the fuse panel.
+As an example, you can monitor blower motor and fuel pump amperage draws among others that could pull to much and burn a fuse.

 It also has a handy data hold feature and auto power off function so it won't eat batteries.
 I personally enjoy working on automotive electrical systems.
 You get to use your brain.
 Many car electrical problems are like solving mysteries.
 Electrical work on cars is one of the cleaner tasks.